-If you’re in the middle of a renovation or addition and your project unexpectedly stops here’s what you can do to keep things organized and clean while you wait for work to resume.
+If you’re in the middle of a renovation and your project unexpectedly stops!
+Here’s what you can do to keep things organized while you wait for renovation work to resume.

 Close Air Vents & Replace Filters

-Because construction dust can get sucked into return air ducts and clog your HVAC filters and small particles can pass through the filter and coat surfaces in your home, it’s recommended to keep air vents closed during a project and especially when a project is paused, to ensure this dust does not transfer to the rest of the home.
+Your return air ducts can suck in construction dust and clog your HVAC filters.
+Small particles can pass through the filter and coat surfaces in your home.
+Hence, you should keep the air vents closed during a project to ensure it does not transfer to the home.
 Make sure to change your HVAC home filter while construction is paused to keep clean air flowing during the downtime.
-If the work area is located where your return vents are located, make sure to keep the system shut down completely and use portable heaters and ac units in other parts of your home to ensure you don’t damage the system.
+If the renovation area is located where your return vents are located, make sure to keep the system shut down.
+You should use portable heaters and ac units in other parts of your home to prevent damage.

 Build A Temporary Wall Of Plastic

 Dust goes everywhere air flows, so it’s best to restrict airflow, in order to restrict dust particles from being transferred.
-Unfortunately, a loose curtain of plastic hung with a few strips of tape won’t do the job, so make your dust barrier as airtight as possible, by completely sealing the top and sides of a doorway with tape and a sheet of plastic to create a dust barrier.
+Unfortunately, a loose curtain of plastic hung with a few strips of tape won’t do the job.
+So, make your dust barrier as airtight as possible, by completely sealing the top and sides of a doorway with tape and a sheet of plastic to create a dust barrier.
 If you can’t seal the bottom edge with tape, you can lay a board across it.
-Make sure to use heavier 4- or 6- mil plastic and add an adhesive-backed zipper for easy entry and exit when the job resumes.
+Use heavier 4- or 6- mil plastic and add an adhesive-backed zipper for easy entry and exit.

 Make sure to wrap up any loose wiring and tape it to a wall or frame.
 Cover any open piping and bend over any nails or screws sticking out.
 Keep building materials organized in sections, to avoid hazards, should you need to enter the job area for any reason.
 Also, make sure that any surfaces or materials that have been installed and could be damaged such as countertops, fixtures, and flooring are protected.